Hasandev08/Interview-questions/Database.md

 ## 11-  Can foreign keys be null?
 Foreign keys allow key values that are all NULL , even if there are no matching PRIMARY or UNIQUE keys.

+## 12-  What is performance wise better join or a subquery?
+Joins tend to execute faster.
+The subqueries are simpler, easier to understand, and easier to read.